Prajwal1591/SI-2024-Cubesat/README.md

   1 - Dipole Antenna:
             It is the Simplest form of antennas which are  often used for radio and television broadcasting.
 A dipole antenna consists of a conductive wire or rod that is divided into two equal halves oriented in a straight line.
 The length of each half of the dipole antenna is typically half of the wavelength (λ/2) of the frequency.

- 2  - Yagi-Uda Antenna:
+ 2  -   \itemYagi-Uda Antenna:
       is a directional antenna commonly used for communication in the high-frequency bands.
    It was devloped bytwo peoples of JApan in early 1920s.
 Yagi-Uda antenna is highly directional, meaning it focuses its radiation pattern in one direction while suppressing signals from other directions.
 Yagi-Uda antenna is highly directional, meaning it focuses its radiation pattern in one direction while suppressing signals from other directions.

- 3 - Parabolic Antenna:
+ 3 -   \itemParabolic Antenna:
        Ita likely a disk shaped reflector consisting of feed point at its focal length.
 It is mostly used for satellite communication and long-distance microwave links.

  4 - Horn Antenna: